The Names of the Twelve Tribes of

 by the High Priest

-and answers would be
+and answers would be received

 as specific lit-up letters